-This Act mandates the National Park Service to maintain a genetically diverse herd of at least 150 wild horses in the South Unit of Theodore Roosevelt National Park while developing a resource-protective management plan.
+This Act mandates the maintenance of a genetically diverse wild horse herd of at least 150 animals in the South Unit of Theodore Roosevelt National Park under a protective management plan.

 John Hoeven